-Another reason Millennials are becoming more interested in timeshares, is they aren’t as into “cookie-cutter” vacations as their predecessors.
+With ride-sharing, AirBNBs and convenient travel services, Millennials aren’t as into the “cookie-cutter” vacation as their elders.
 They like to experience vacations, not simply go on one.
-Of course relaxing on the beach with a drink in hand is appealing to almost everyone, you can most likely find the Millennials snorkeling nearby or parasailing along the shore.
+Of course, relaxing on the beach with a drink in hand is appealing to almost everyone.
+However, you can most likely find the Millennials snorkeling nearby or parasailing along the shore.

 Millennials don’t place as much value on ownership.
-They tend to see more value in easy access to a place, than more value on the ownership as a whole.
+They tend to see more value in easy access to a place than on the ownership as a whole.
 By purchasing a timeshare, Millennials can still take that quality vacation, but not have to fully invest in a second home.

-Since Millennials are so technologically savvy, they do not have any issues with doing the proper research.
-In fact, nearly ¾ of Millennials extensively research the product online before any purchases are made.
-They also do not have a problem trying a product before they actually buy it.
-According to ARDA, 42% of new timeshare owners experienced the timeshare firsthand by renting before making a purchase.
-Since Millennials are known as “information seekers,” it’s rare that they would ever make a large decision without consulting Google or social media networks first.
+Since their so tech-savvy, they have no issues doing proper research before they buy.
+In fact, nearly ¾ of Millennials extensively research the product online before purchasing.
+They also don’t have a problem trying a product before they actually buy it.
+According to ARDA, 42% of new timeshare owners experience timeshare by renting before buying.
+Since Millennials are known as “information seekers,” it’s rare that they would ever make a large decision without consulting Google or social media first.

-It is true that the Timeshare Industry sometimes gets a bad rap.
+It is true that the timeshare industry sometimes gets a bad rap.
 Millennials are super thrifty, but love experiences.
 They value simplicity and they crave personal attention.
-With this said, high pressure sales, inflexible arrangements and long term commitments aren’t the type of things that Millennials want to deal with.
-They enjoy doing things on their own terms, and don’t like being told what to do.
-The Timeshare industry is headed in the right direction now that it is more online driven.
+With this said, high-pressure sales, inflexible arrangements and long term commitments aren’t the type of things that Gen-Y wants to deal with.
+They enjoy doing things on their own terms and don’t like being told what to do.
+The timeshare industry is heading in the right direction now that it is more online driven.
 This makes the Millennials feel more at ease and in control; the perfect mix for a timeshare purchase.